johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Time is constantly running out, don't know how much you got

+- Dont worry/think about things you dont like.
+No point looking down on someone or something that you dont like or find interesting.
+Move on, drop it.
+There is only so much time and energy (via Joe Rogan)

+- Time is all you have.
+No one can take it from you.
+But you can throw it away from lack of attention if you are careless / not mindful.

 - **Attention:**

    > Attention is a finite resource